 For too long most people and especially the world's poor have been absent from global decision-making.
 Much of our daily lives, from the quality of the water we drink, access to education and digital interactions are determined by organisations operating at the global level.

-It’s vital that now we seek to bring these decisions back within the democratic system; most especially for the world's poorest.
+It’s vital that now we seek to empower the people and communities affected by global decisions to the decision-making table within the democratic system; most especially for the world's poorest.

 The point and morale authority of democracy is justice.
 The protests that have swept the world in 2019 and 2020 have been unified by their demands for improvements to democracy, be it students striking for climate justice or the Lebanese calling for fairer financial policies and reform of their political system.

 The Global Assembly would seek to provide an institutional vehicle to deliver justice in democratic representation.